OzgurKrks/socialmedia-rest-api/README.md

 - can add comments to posts and can delete.
 - can delete posts.
 - can send to users notification if you follow a user or like a post.
-- can change profile photo.
+- can change profile image.